PACE trial reanalyses, Illness management reports and Trial reviews

 Most illness management for ME/CFS at present centres around activity management, pacing, cognitive behavioural therapy, and, most controversially, graded exercise therapy.

 The influential 2011 PACE trial has been heavily criticised by clinicians, researchers, statistical experts and patients but is defended by its authors.

-Published trials, critical reanalysis, commentaries and patient evidence form the basis for our own recommendations on illness management.
+Published trials, critical reanalyses, commentaries and patient evidence form the basis for our own recommendations on illness management (see below).

 The PACE Trial

-1. Wilshire et al. (March 2018) Rethinking the treatment of chronic fatigue syndrome – a reanalysis and evaluation of findings from a recent major trial of graded exercise and CBT
+2. Rethinking the treatment of chronic fatigue syndrome – a reanalysis and evaluation of findings from a recent major trial of graded exercise and CBT (Wilshire et al. March 2018)

 The ME Association was approached by the authors and agreed to cover the cost of publication of this important reanalysis of the PACE trial (payment was made from general funds).